 The Virtual Selling Checklist below will help you make the transition to virtual selling as you wrap your head around three key components to success:

-Since the global pandemic of 2020 began, virtual training has become an imperative.
+Since the Coronavirus pandemic began, virtual training has become an imperative.
 But designing and delivering effective virtual training is more the exception than the norm.

 Virtual training failure is all too common.

 That’s because virtual training that works is still in its infancy, and most organizations struggle to convert what works for in-person training to a virtual environment.

 COVID-19 has rapidly accelerated changes in how business is done around the world.
 With employees working from home, travel bans, and new developments daily, virtual training has become an imperative.